openshift-labs/learn-katacoda/middleware/debezium-getting-started/03-streaming-data-from-database.md

 To register the database source execute

-``cat register.json | oc exec -i my-cluster-kafka-0 -- curl -s -X POST -H "Accept:application/json" -H "Content-Type:application/json" http://my-connect-cluster-connect:8083/connectors -d @-``{{execute}}
+``cat register.json | oc exec -i -c kafka my-cluster-kafka-0 -- curl -s -X POST -H "Accept:application/json" -H "Content-Type:application/json" http://my-connect-cluster-connect-api:8083/connectors -d @-``{{execute}}

 Check the Connect's log file to see that the registration has succeeded and change data capture has started